malin-nilsson/ICED-LandingPage/README.md

 # ICED
 Simple landing page for ICED - the cafe for iced coffee addicts.

-Built with HTML, SASS and TypeScript.
+Built with HTML, SASS, Bootstrap and TypeScript.